Automatic sparse PCA for high-dimensional data: Simulation

 As expected, we observed that A-SPCA achieved preferable performances in (S-i) to (S-iii).
-For (S-iv), the conventional PCA or TSPCA with $\zeta=0.01$ performed better than the A-SPCA because all elements of $\bh_1$ are nonzero.
-In addition, $\lambda_1$ is considerably large because $\lambda_1=O(d)$.
-Indeed, $\hat{\lambda}_1$ is consistent in the sense that $\hat{\lambda}_1/\lambda_1=1+o_P(1)$; see Appendix C. However, the A-SPCA provided a preferable performance as $d$ increased, even for the non-sparse case.
-TSPCA with $\zeta=0.015$ and $\zeta=0.015$ exhibited poor performances when $d$ is large.
+For (S-iv), the conventional PCA or TSPCA with $\zeta=0.01$ performed better than A-SPCA because all elements of $\bh_1$ are nonzero.
+In addition, $\lambda_1$ is considerably large because $\lambda_1=O(d)$. $\hat{\lambda}_1$ is consistent in the sense that $\hat{\lambda}_1/\lambda_1=1+o_P(1)$ (see Appendix E in the online supplementary material).
+However, A-SPCA performed preferably as $d$ increased, even for the non-sparse case.
+TSPCA with $\zeta=0.015$ and $\zeta=0.02$ exhibited poor performances when $d$ is large.
 This is because all elements of $\bh_1=(1/d^{1/2},...,1/d^{1/2})^T$ in (S-iv) become close to zero with an increase in $d$.

 Throughout the simulations, TSPCA depended heavily on the threshold value.
-In contrast, A-SPCA provided a preferable performance without using any threshold values.
+In contrast, A-SPCA performed preferably without using any threshold values.